Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 ```
 In the browser, log in and accept the requested permissions.

+### Image Templates for Google Cloud

+Right now there are no public gcloud images set up for using XLT, however you can build your own images using our public <a href="https://github.com/Xceptance/XLT-Packer" target="_blank">XLT-Packer project</a>.
+It contains a nice readme on how to use it to create images set up for running XLT for the cloud vendor of your choice.

 ### Setting up XLT's gce_admin tool

 Before its first usage, the gce_admin tool needs to be configured.
 You can do this by editing `<XLT>/config/gce_admin.properties`.
 The most important property you need to set here is the **project id**, which should be the same project you set earlier in gcloud: